LogicalContracts/LogicalEnglish/README.md

 	- Templates are therefore formally used to capture type informmation for variables.
 Any combination of words between the asteriks identifies a type, except for ordinal.
 	- Added is_type/1 (dynamic predicate) and pre_is_type/1 (for predefined templates) to record that information in memory.
 	- Correcting the use of dictionary/3 in le_output
+- [2021-11-08] Beta testing.
+	- Adding extract_variable_template/7 as specific predicates for templates.
+Fixing bug in output of answers with dates.